Skip to main content

 Open

 VA concurred in principle.
 In January 2022, VA described the variety of audit activities and analytics used for its systematic assessment of the accuracy of medical record coding (such coding categorizes certain information present in patient medical records.)
 We believe VA's effort to improve accuracy of coding is important; however, it does not address our findings and recommendation in this report.
 We reiterated that the focus of this recommendation is on the completeness and accuracy of the underlying patient clinical information recorded in veterans' medical records which is used to calculate quality measures that VA reports, including, but not limited to, diagnoses given and treatments provided.
-In March 2022, we asked VA for current information on activities they described in a 2018 status update that would appear to address specifically the completeness and accuracy of such information.
-As of March 2023, we are awaiting VA's written response.
-We will keep this recommendation open until VA provides information on a systematic assessment of clinical documentation.
+In March 2022, we asked VA for current information on activities they described in a 2018 status update that would appear to address specifically the completeness and accuracy of such information; in an April 2022, teleconference, VA officials told GAO that they did not intend to carry out such an initiative.
+In April 2024, GAO met with VA staff and reached agreement on VA's plan to establish and implement an audit framework that would include examining the completeness and accuracy of VA's underlying clinical data and documentation, upon which its measurement of the quality of care provided was based.
+We will keep this recommendation open until VA provides an update and evidence of its progress in implementing this audit framework and addressing any deficiencies identified through audits.

 Full Report